webpack/webpack.js.org/src/content/configuration/stats.md

 T> For webpack-dev-server, this property needs to be in the `devServer` object.

-T> For webpack-dev-middleware, this property needs to be in the `webpack-dev-middleware options` object.
+T> For webpack-dev-middleware, this property needs to be in the webpack-dev-middleware's `options` object.

 W> This option does not have any effect when using the Node.js API.